 Official College records consist of Applications for Admission, Curriculum Assessments, transcripts of current and previous academic work, add/drop forms, Change of Major requests and requests to withdraw from the College.

-Student records are confidential and, therefore, are released only when the student signs a written request to the Student Services office.
+Student records are confidential and, therefore, are released only when the student signs a written request to the Student Affairs office.
 Students may release their transcripts to any individual or institution they choose.
 They may also secure copies for their own use.

-High school transcripts and other college transcripts must be maintained in the student's file and cannot be released by the student's request.
-The student must request copies from the institution where the credit was earned.
+High school transcripts and other college transcripts must be maintained in the Student's file and cannot be released to other institutions by the student's request.
+However, the student may request to obtain copies of his or her records for a fee set forth by the College.